 - To attend all the general and seminar sessions over the two and a half days.
 (No excuses!)

 - If things are not going right or expectations are not being met, you will immediately advise your mentor/ coach in order that both of you can find a solution.

 - Students must be over the age of majority in the jurisdiction where the conference will be held

 - Nominated students must be enrolled as full time students with sufficient credit hours to be classified as a senior or in your final year at a Community College or a graduate student.
 The nominated student’s major must be in finance, management, or accounting, actuarial science, statistics, engineering with related courses of risk control or safety, or other related fields of study.

 - An institution may nominate up to three students.

 - Students that have attended a past conference may be eligible for selection to the current conference.

-- Applications must be complete in every respect, and be post marked or courier dated Month XX, 2019 or earlier and sent to the Foundation.
+- Applications must be complete in every respect, and be received by May 31, 2024 or earlier .

 - Incomplete applications will not be considered.